-The following list includes energy conservation strategies described in a broad literature base.

-These are provided as helpful information and guidance in counseling patients; they should not be regarded as evidence-based recommendations.
+The following list includes energy conservation strategies described across a broad literature base.
+These are provided as helpful information and guidance in counseling people who have experienced a stroke; they should not be regarded as evidence-based recommendations.

-- Structuring day to include a balance of activity and scheduled periods of rest; anticipating energy requirements for each task and for completion of high priority activities; - Keeping an agenda of daily activities, planning higher energy activities immediately following a period of rest, planning activities a day in advance, anticipating energy requirements for each task, prioritizing tasks and energy requirements; - Organizing physical environment to minimize efforts to move around, reduce stair climbing, and have ready access to the most frequently used items; - Sitting rather than standing when possible when doing chores (such as washing dishes or ironing;; - Teaching patients to use appropriate body mechanics, posture and sitting positions and locations (i.e. rest in bed, rather than chair); - Establishing good sleep hygiene patterns, and avoiding sedating drugs and excessive alcohol; - Using energy saving equipment and technology to reduce physical efforts (e.g., electric can opener, online shopping); - Engaging in enjoyable vocational and leisure activities that are planned ahead to ensure stroke survivor is well rested prior to activities; - Delegating activities that are low priority or can be done by someone else, such as family members: - Developing a plan for healthy diet or proper nutrition to help with energy levels.
+- Structuring the day to include a balance of activity and scheduled periods of rest; anticipating energy requirements for each task and for completion of high priority activities; - Keeping an agenda of daily activities, planning higher energy activities immediately following a period of rest, planning activities a day in advance, anticipating energy requirements for each task, prioritizing tasks and energy requirements; - Organizing the physical environment to minimize efforts to move around, reduce stair climbing, and have ready access to the most frequently used items; - Sitting rather than standing when possible when doing chores (such as washing dishes or ironing); - Teaching people who have experienced a stroke to use appropriate body mechanics, posture and sitting positions and locations (i.e. rest in bed, rather than in a chair); - Establishing good sleep hygiene patterns, and avoiding sedating drugs and excessive alcohol; - Using energy saving equipment and technology to reduce physical efforts (e.g., electric can opener, online shopping); - Engaging in enjoyable vocational and leisure activities that are planned ahead to ensure the person with stroke is well rested prior to activities; - Delegating activities that are low priority or can be done by someone else, such as family members; - Developing a plan for healthy diet or proper nutrition to help with energy levels.